At The GRiT, we promise adventure, smiles, pain, hugs, dirt, refreshments and an awesome community for you to connect with.

 Registration cost

 Registration pays for the permits, administrative costs, insurance, rental equipment, and a utilikilt for the race director.
+First 250 people to register get a sweet pair of GRiT socks from the Sock Guy.

 - Maximus – $120